d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 Hoping to provide a more satisfying solution, statistical learning theorists have developed methods for guaranteeing uniform convergence over a model class.
-If indeed every model's empirical error converges to its true error, then we are free to choose the model that performs best, minimizing the training error, knowing that it too will perform similarly well on the holdout data.
+If indeed every model's empirical error simultaneously converges to its true error, then we are free to choose the model that performs best, minimizing the training error, knowing that it too will perform similarly well on the holdout data.
-Crucially, any of such results must depend on some property of the model class.
+Crucially, any one of such results must depend on some property of the model class.
 Vladimir Vapnik and Alexey Chernovenkis introduced the VC dimension,